AllyHyeseongKim/CAU13601_Algorithms/README.md

 # CAU13601_Algorithms
-This is for the study and assignments of the course No.13601(2020-1).
+This is for the study and assignment of the course No.13601(2020-1).